 It is annoying that you checked your phone every time because you heard the same ringtone from other people’s phones.
 You have to pretend nothing happen and keep watching your phone.
 So, why not create a unique ringtone for your own?
-In the guide, I will show how to make a ringtone from Spotify for free.
+In the guide, I will show how to make a ringtone from Spotify.

 Sound good?
 Please keep reading.